silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 Western-style punctuation signs are used in Tifinagh.
 Words are separated by a space.

 _A few languages use a special separator mark which has been encoded in the Tifinagh block._ The languages using the separator mark will be indicated in the section on that language.
-Otherwise, punctuation will not be listed in each section.
+Otherwise, punctuation is not listed in each section.

 Punctuation |      |      |      |      |      |      | | |